More at rubyonrails.org:

 end

-Of course, you can use the more advanced constraints available in non-resourceful routes in this context.
+You can use the more advanced constraints available in non-resourceful routes section in this context as well.

 By default the :id parameter doesn't accept dots - this is because the dot is used as a separator for formatted routes.
 If you need to use a dot within an :id add a constraint which overrides this - for example id: /[^\/]+/ allows anything except a slash.

-The :as option lets you override the normal naming for the named route helpers.
+The :as option lets you override the default naming for the route helpers.
 For example:

-will recognize incoming paths beginning with /photos and route the requests to PhotosController, but use the value of the :as option to name the helpers.
+This will match /photos and route the requests to PhotosController as usual, but use the value of the :as option to name the helpers images_path etc., as shown:

 HTTP Verb Path Controller#Action Named Route Helper